 Do SRU undergraduates have to reapply as graduate students?

 Yes, all prospective graduate students must apply, regardless of their undergraduate institution.
 If you are a current or former SRU student, we will request your undergraduate SRU transcripts for you.

 Are letters of recommendation required?

 You are always welcome to send letters in support of your application.
-Physical Therapy, Counseling and Development, and Criminal Justice students must submit 3 letters; Secondary Education (tracks not leading to certification), Elementary Education, Adapted Physical Activity, and Sustainable Systems students must submit 2 letters.
-Contact the fact sheet for your program for details.
+Physical Therapy and Counseling and Development students must submit 3 letters; Criminal Justice students must submit one to three letters; Elementary Education must submit 2 letters on the required forms found on the Elementary Education Academic Programs page; Adapted Physical Activity students must submit 2 letters.
+Check the fact sheet of your program for specific details.

 How long will it take to receive an admissions decision?

 Application files are reviewed on a continuous basis.
 Applicants will be notified if their file is incomplete.
 Applicants usually receive a decision letter within two to three weeks after the applicant's file is complete.
 Doctor of Physical Therapy (November 1 deadline with rolling decisions) and Counseling and Development (spring interview dates) timelines differ.
 You are welcome to call Graduate Admissions to check the status of your file.

 Where can I get information about the GRE or MAT?

 Vist the test information site for details.